 For operators looking to implement addressable TV advertising here are the 7 challenges that need to be overcome and questions that need to be asked.
 Following the pandemic, TV advertising is coming back, and it is coming back smart.
 There is a golden opportunity for operators to leverage their first-party data and use it as the basis for launching targeted TV advertising services.

 However, there are challenges involved in deployment.
-Operators might have the market, the model, and identified opportunity all locked down, but there are still questions that need to be asked and challenges that need to be overcome before they settle on a solution.
+Operators might have the market, the model, and identified opportunities all locked down.
+However, there are still questions that need to be asked and challenges that need to be overcome before they settle on a solution.

 The 7 main challenges